mattcarlotta/nvi/README.md

 Unrecognized flags or arguments are usage errors.

-Diagnostics written to stderr are colorized only when stderr is a TTY; setting a non-empty `NO_COLOR` env disables color regardless:
+Diagnostics written to stderr are colorized only when stderr is a TTY; however, setting a non-empty `NO_COLOR` env disables the color:
 ```sh
 NO_COLOR=true nvi [flags]
 ```